Pulau Tioman - Pahang Malaysia

 Visiting Juara after Salang, ABC and Tekek feels alien.
 None of the annoying din from rows of resorts and chalets, no big restaurants and cafes, no hordes of tourists - well, except for the occassional local student packages arranged by a few of the resorts closer to the jetty.
 Juara maintains the village life feel that most of Tioman's main tourist destinations have lost.
 Getting to Juara is not easy nor cheap though.
 As single travellers, many actually attempt to cross the Tioman hills via a trek that has been carved into the belly of the island.
 The trek runs from Tekek to Juara and takes approximately 2 1/2hours to complete.
 According to travellers who we met whilst staying at Mizani's, the most affordable way round it would be to dump most of your heavy gear at Tekek.
 A few left their heavy rucksacks with dive centres which they dived with and trekked over with overnighters.
 The trek can get pretty tricky at some parts where incline can be as steep as 75 degrees.
 Once you get to the peak, coming down over the Juara side is sort of aided by a concrete path winding all the way to Juara town.

 The road to Juara is already open.
 Using much of an old open path hacked through the jungle during the 2nd World War by the Japanese, this new road connects Juara to the back of Berjaya Resort in Tekek.
 However, what is a road looks more like a dried up stream.
 It's bumpy, it's treacherous and it's narrow.
-When we went again (August 2004), we took the a 4WD jeep for RM35 per person per way.
+When we went again for a revisit , we took the a 4WD jeep for RM35 per person per way but it can go up to RM50 per person depending on how busy the season gets.
 And a wise choice too.
 Along the way, we saw people falling off their motorbikes and hurting themselves pretty badly.
 Although there are motorbike 'taxis' for hire at RM25 per person per way, we suggest that you pay a little bit more for a jeep hire.
 Only thing is that for jeeps, you may have to wait for some time for seats to fill before they leave.
-Ask around at the jetty for the jeep to Juara or call the owner Kennet at 013 - 780 9543.
+Ask around at the jetty for the jeep to Juara

 Although this beats having to pay RM160 per boat per way to Juara , we hope that with this move, massive development at Juara will not happen for another 5years or so....

 Another route to Juara would be to hire a sea taxi for about RM150 - RM160 a boat from Salang or Tekek which will take you right to the resorts' doorstep.
-The going rates fro sea taxis are a little strange - if a minimum of 2 persons charter a sea taxi across to Juara, it'll cost RM60 each person.
-However, if it is more than 2 persons then they charge RM30 to RM50 per person depending on the numbers.
 The boat ride takes about 40 minutes to 1 hour from Salang or Tekek depending on the weather.

 There are quite a few ready places to stay at Juara.
 Closer to the jetty are resorts catered to local tourists who come to Juara on package deals.
 Further up the beach are a few laidback resorts such as rainbow chalets and bushman's chalets.
-Across the headland there is Mizani's Place and Lagoon.
-Mizani's Place has 6 basic chalets and Lagoon caters mainly to International School Students on Field Trips.
+And aross and over the headland are a few budget places, one called the Beach Shack Chalet Backpackers

-Mizani's is the place to chill.
+This is the place to chill.
 The beach is clean and wide enough for a good stretch and the hospitality is great.
-Yan, the new owner of Mizani's has only been operating the chalets since August last year (2003).
-An ex-international airline pilot, having run a dive centre at Perhentian Kecil for 3 years and gone on a soul searching sabatical in Bali for a year, Yan has finally found his calling back home.
-SURFS UP!!
-Can you imagine Pulau Tioman as a destination for the surfing community??!!
-Well, that's going to happen here on Juara.
-15-footer waves, rough seas - monsoon season.
-According to Yan, the monsoon season between November and January can catch pretty good surfing waves and already the local surfing community is beginning to show up for the rush.
-This is his busiest season.
+When its off season (ie monsoon season) , 15-footer waves, rough seas can generally be the typical day's scene.
+According to locals, the monsoon season between November and January can catch pretty good surfing waves and already the local surfing community is beginning to show up for the rush.
 When the rest of Tioman goes into a hibernation, Juara will be rocking with rough waves and surfers.
-Yan's new set up at Mizani's will be called Basics and will include a surfing centre and a small relaxed cafe and that according to his schedule should be ready by October 2004.

-Yan has quite a few place that he may want to share with his guests but not the entire world.
+There are quite a few places that can be shared with guests but not the entire world.
 When word gets out on Tioman about how pretty and pristine a place is , local authorities make it into a tourist attraction which eventually becomes a tourist dump.
 So if you really want to work out more than a tan whilst on Tioman - there's a nice little freshwater pool up in the mountains where not many people know about.
 The trek is not easy though - roughly 45minutes of uphill climb.
 Markers leading to the pool also disappears parts of the way, so listen out for gushing water and follow in that direction.
 The river is a good place to observe a bit of Tioman wildlife - snakes, lizards, monkeys, lots of spiders and insects.
 Take the little green 'free-for-all boat' left there to paddle into the river.
 Unfortunately, it's a little leaky so you may have to bail water along the way if you don't wish to sink with the boat.

 If diving is something you've come to Tioman for, then try out Bushman's Dive Centre.
 There are a few chalets to stay there to but the owner says that he can only accommodate maximum 10 divers per trip as he has limited tanks and equipment.
 The food here is cheap and there's also cheap duty-free beer available.